dgarage/LightningBenchmarks/README.md

 The benchmark will produce raw data and plot output file which make it easy for the implementer to draw his conclusion.
 By reading the [BenchmarkDotnet](https://benchmarkdotnet.org/) documentation, you can easily support different output format or tweak existing one.

-It currently only support `c-lightning` on some predefined scenaris presented below.
-This document explains the structure of this project then present a small analysis on the currently benchmarked scenaris so you can understand how to tweak it by yourself.
+This document explains the structure of this project then present a small analysis on the currently benchmarked scenaris so you can understand how to tweak it by yourself, share and reproduce results.

 Those tests relies on [this clightning commit](https://github.com/NicolasDorier/lightning/commit/d9eba0e924538d41a9fbb016193633c9cb6de76b) on [Alpine environment](https://github.com/ElementsProject/lightning/pull/1318).

+Even if this README is analysing three different scenaris, this is not the point of this project.

+This project aims at providing a framework to benchmark any scenari, allow you to share the results, and make sure other peers can reproduce them.

 ## Design rationale